ali1845/pythonNotes/OOP_in_python.md

     >>> print(eml)
     <__main__.Email object at 0x000002923272AC40>

-In the above script we use our Email class object, `eml` as a string and the default `__str__()` method is called and it prints the memory location of the object where it is stored.
+In the above script we use our Email class object, `eml` as a string, and the default `__str__()` method is called and it prints the memory location of the object where it is stored.

 However, we can create our own `__str__()` method in our class.